What do the numbers mean on the jute rope?

 Or, way more about jute than you really wanted to know.

 In short, jute designations such as 12/1 refer to the thickness of the yarn used to make the rope.
 The larger the number in front of the slash, the thicker the yarn.
 12/1 is a thicker yarn than 8/1.

-What does that mean to me, the bondage rope user, you may intelligently ask.
+What does that mean to you, the bondage rope user?
 Basically, the thicker the yarn and the more plies it has, the more durable the rope.
-The thinner yarn with fewer plies is more flexible, lighter and moves easier.
+Thinner yarn with fewer plies is more flexible, lighter and moves easier.
 Ropes made with thicker yarn generally last longer than those made with thinner yarn.
 Ropes made with thinner yarn are smoother and make turns faster.

 DGR standard lay jute ropes in order of durability: 10/2, 12/1 natural, 12/1 colors, 8/1 blonde.